zachaa/DrehmalMap/README.md

 All lore items include their full text except books which instead show page count.

+All items have their Drehmal texture or icon if it is different than the base Minecraft version.
+Items with custom textures/models have those shown as well.

+All items have their Drehmal name if it is different than the base Minecraft name.
+(EX: Emerald→Scale, Netherite→Celestial)

+---
+See a problem?
+Submit an issue or send me a message.

+---

 Potential Future updates, Nice things to have:
 - Soletta Stones as their own layer
-- ⭐ Signs, but only if cluster/grouping
 - Enchantments on items or in books? ('A dumb sword would' cause problems)
 - Lore books as separate web page?
-    - Include drops from bosses (Letter of Thanks drop from Abbot Balthysar: see `hi_drehmal\data\entities\loot_tables\mob\virmari.json`)
+    - Include drops from bosses ('Letter of Thanks' drop from Abbot Balthysar: see `hi_drehmal\data\entities\loot_tables\mob\virmari.json`)
-- ⭐ Update to 1.20 (new traders and trades, some blocks updated)
 - Entity icons for custom mobs
     - Potentially difficult
 - Player Heads with textures